Age: 2 years old

 Here’s Mr. Garr-bear!

 Why hello there, hooman!
 My name is Gary.
-I am a 1-year-and-a-half-old, neutered male, Terrier-Shepherd Mix weighing around 26 lbs.
+I am a 2 years-old, neutered male, Terrier-Shepherd Mix weighing around 26 lbs.
 I am here because The Animal Pad rescued me from Ensenada.
 I am house/crate trained!
 I am mostly bathroom trained except for occasional accidents.
 And for leash training I need more training on that.
 I have seasonal allergies, so I’m taking supplements to help with my sneezing and itchiness.

 I am the sweetest dog at home – definitely a cuddle bug and I love my toys and chewing on them!
 I have medium energy and sleep by myself when my foster works at home.
 I like to be chased at home when I have a toy in my mouth, and I will roll on my back for belly rubs while playing.
 I will sit on my foster’s lap when we watch tv and serve as a nice body warmer.
 I am still being trained not to bark at doggos when I see them out of the windows, but I’m usually really quite and mellow.
 I can be left in the crate or at home roaming freely when my hooman/s go out with no problems at all.
 I was able to be by myself for 5-6 hours (that’s the longest they have left me alone).
 I am still learning not to pull on my leash and my special no-pull collar is a must when walking.
 I get excited when seeing smaller doggos (by whining), but nervous when seeing bigger dogs across the street.
 When I get nervous, I pull on my leash and bark.
 I am highly alert when walking at night and that heightens my reactivity to moving objectives like hoomans and animals.
 I need gradual introductions to doggos bigger than me.
 I’m playful with doggos about my size or smaller.
 However, I would do better in a home that doesn’t have another doggo.
 I do not get along with cats (they are so weird!).
 I am not sure how I would do with little hoomans as I have no encounters with them yet… Now onto things I love!
 Crushing ice-cubes, sleeping and resting on comfy beds, belly rubs, playing with toys, chasing balls and being chased when there’s a toy in my mouth, chewing toys, smelling everything.